VII. TRIAL ISSUES

 A. Discovery Techniques

 The oral deposition can be extremely fruitful in a custody case.
-The opposing party should be deposed as well as an any experts.
+The opposing party should be deposed as well as any experts.
 Collateral witnesses such as other family members, caregivers, the child’s friends, school teachers should be considered.
 Financial considerations are a factor in deciding who to depose.

 B. Testimony of Experts